Hokkaido Life with John is a personal side project of mine, separate from my online English lessons.

 A man wearing a helmet and outdoor jacket giving a thumbs-up in front of a sign that reads 'Daishan Harbour District' in both Chinese and English, with trees and greenery in the background.

-All answers are based on personal experience and opinion.
+All answers are based on my personal experiences and opinions.

 I am not a lawyer, immigration consultant, or government representative.